Media & Telecom Accounting & Tax Outsourcing

 What if I've had a bad offshore experience before?

 Most bad experiences come from generic staff with no media or telecom training.
 With 80% of telecom executives viewing AI as crucial but only 16% scaling it enterprise-wide per Cartesian, the gap between ambition and execution extends to finance.
-Our 30-day pilot guarantee lets you test risk-free – full refund if quality or communication doesn't meet your standards.
+Our 30-day pilot guarantee lets you test risk-free – a free replacement if quality or communication doesn't meet your standards.

 What media and telecom software do you work with?

-We train on whatever your clients use – NetSuite, Sage Intacct, SAP, RightRev, and industry-specific billing platforms.
+We train on whatever software you use – NetSuite, Sage Intacct, SAP, RightRev, and industry-specific billing platforms.
 On the accounting side: QuickBooks, Xero, and all major tax platforms including UltraTax, CCH Axcess, Lacerte, and Drake.
 56% of CPA firms already outsource, per CPA.com – we make it work.

-Scale your media & telecom practice without the risk
+Scale your media & telecom accounting without the risk

-Get a tailored assessment for your media and telecom clients.
+Get a tailored assessment for your media and telecom workload.
 We'll show you exactly what we can handle, how we'd fit into your workflow, and what results to expect.
+Don't trust us.
+Test us.